MicrosoftDocs/cloud-adoption-framework/docs/scenarios/unified-operations/unified-operations.md

 ## Defining unified operations

-The concept behind how unified operations works is simple.
-Implement an extension, or gateway, in order to apply the controls in your primary cloud provider across your hybrid, multicloud, or edge deployments.
+The concept behind how unified operations works is simple: implement an extension, or gateway, in order to apply the controls in your primary cloud provider across your hybrid, multicloud, or edge deployments.
 Manage and govern your operations consistently—across heterogeneous on-premises, multicloud, and edge environments.

 In implementing unified operations, a single enterprise control plane extends across your organization's distributed assets, bringing consistent management, app development, and cloud services to any infrastructure, anywhere, at scale.
 Enabling consistent management and governance for organizations, a gateway with such cloud controls extends consistent operations management and data services across disparate on-premises, multicloud and edge environments.